-Over the past few years, if you owned a co-op in New York City, pretty much the only way you could tap into the equity of your apartment and extract some cash was by refinancing your entire mortgage.
+Over the past few years, if you owned a co-op in New York City, the only way you could really tap into the equity of your apartment and extract some cash was by refinancing your entire mortgage.

-Interest rates for HELOCs are set at a certain percentage above the prime rate.
-Unlike a fixed-rate mortgage, your rate can fluctuate over time, but it will never be more than 1 or 2 percent above the prime rate, depending on the terms of your lender.
+Interest rates for HELOCs are set at a certain percentage around the prime rate.
+Unlike a fixed-rate mortgage, your rate can fluctuate over time, depending on the terms of your lender.

-National Cooperative, which specializes in financing co-op apartments, currently offers HELOCs at an interest rate of 1 percent above the prime rate.
-With prime at 3.5 percent right now, that translates to 4.5 percent.
+National Cooperative Bank, which specializes in financing co-op apartments, currently offers HELOCs on a primary residence at an interest rate of prime to prime plus 1 percent, depending on a buyer's credit qualifications.
+With prime a 6.25 percent right now, that translates to rates at 6.25 to 7.25 percent.
 And during the first 10 years, you only have to pay interest on what you borrow.

-“After 10 years, you pay off the balance over a term of up to 20 years,” says Baldwin.
+“After 10 years, you pay off the balance over a term of 20 years,” Baldwin says.

-While some co-ops don’t allow HELOCs, most give the green light and don’t even ask what the money is for, says Baldwin, noting that “occasionally, they will limit the amount you can borrow to 50 percent of your apartment’s appraised value."
+While some co-ops don’t allow home equity products, most give the green light and don’t even ask what the money is for, Baldwin says, noting that, on occasion, co-ops “will limit the amount you can borrow to 50 percent of your apartment’s appraised value."

 Brittney Baldwin is vice president and loan officer for National Cooperative Bank.
 Contact her via email at [email protected] or call 646-201-4714.